-The course begins with a two-mile hike to the lake with camp gear and food, followed by a short paddle to the first established campsite along the lake.
-At camp, students work as a team with the instructors to learn the art of setting up a backcountry camp.
-Camp skills include setting up shelters, cooking meals and helping to decide where the following days will lead.
+The course begins with a two-mile hike to the lake with camp gear and food followed by a short paddle to the first established campsite along the lake.
+At camp, students will work as a team with their Instructors to learn the art of setting up a backcountry camp.
+Camp skills include setting up shelters, cooking meals, and helping to decide where the following days will lead.
 Along the way, students encounter hundreds of natural wonders, including waterfalls flowing into the lake from the glaciers above, eagles soaring overhead in search of trout and miraculously clear blue waters.

-Toward the end of the course students travel to the Outward Bound basecamp, tucked in the shadow of Goat Peak in Mazama, WA.
-The rock climbing section takes place at climbing sites known as “Fun Rock” and “Finster’s Crag” where students learn the basics of climbing technique, belaying and knots.
-Rock climbing is physically, mentally and sometimes emotionally demanding.
+Toward the end of the course, students will travel to the Outward Bound basecamp, tucked in the shadow of Goat Peak in Mazama, Washington.
+The rock climbing section will take place at climbing sites known as “Fun Rock” and “Finster’s Crag” where students will learn the basics of climbing technique, belaying and knots.
+Rock climbing is physically, mentally, and sometimes emotionally demanding.
 For many students, rock climbing is the high point of the course.
-For others, it’s a mental challenge to tackle and overcome.
+For others, it’s a major mental challenge to face.

 Ross Lake, Washington

-Accessible only by boat or trail, this glacier-fed lake borders the dramatic Picket Mountain Range.
-Ross Lake extends all the way into Canada.
+Accessible only by boat or trail, this glacier-fed lake borders the dramatic Pickets Mountain Range of the North cascades.
+Ross Lake is 25 miles long, and extends across the border into Canada.
 It is nestled in the North Cascades National Park and the Pasayten Wilderness Area.
 Nearby Jack and Hozomeen Mountains rise 9,066 and 8,066 feet respectively, soaring up out of the lake and crowning it with jagged ridge-tops.
-This part of the park is commonly known as the "Alps of America" for the sheer cliff faces and deep glacially carved valleys characteristic of the European alpine environment.
-The area was made famous by the Beat Generation writer, Jack Kerouac whose writings were inspired by his work as a fire spotter at the Desolation Peak Lookout on the east side of Ross Lake.
+This part of the park is known for the stunning blue-green shade of the water and for the sheer cliff faces and deep glacially carved valleys.
+The area was made famous by the Beat Generation writer, Jack Kerouac, whose writings were inspired by his work as a fire spotter at the Desolation Peak Lookout, on the east side of Ross Lake.
 Temperatures typically range from freezing to 80 degrees Fahrenheit.
-This program runs on the eastern side of the North Cascades, an area that receives significantly less rainfall than the western coast of Washington.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.